Tolga0342/deploy-booking-API/README.md

 # description

 RESTful API using NodeJS/Express focusing on key aspects such as route handling, middleware for tasks like logging, authentication and error handling.
 The API allows to create, read, update and delete (CRUD) data's.
-Modelling database with Prisma.
+Also using Prisma for modelling database.

 # Technologies used